kesfrance/Attendance-Marker/README.md

 # Smart-Marker
-A web application for registering participants at events and monitoring their attendance.
+A web application for registering participants at events, marking their attendance, and creating meeting reports.

-The first stage of this app.
-I am building a utility in which you can create meetings, invite people to participate in a meeting, and also track their attendance.
+This is the first stage of this app.
+I am building a utility in which people can create meetings, invite people to participate in the meeting, track their attendance, do some analytics on meeting participants and create report.

 I used Python, Flask, Javascript, Bootstrap, HTML, CSS, SQLalchemy and SQLlite.
 I intend to us Mongodb for the next stage of the app.